pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Is `ProbabilityModel.mapValues` really needed? (maybe we need a map that maps keys and values together, which could be used to implement `redistribute`)

-* Fix BayesianNetwork failure
+* Fix AlarmBurglaryEarthquakeSpec
-* Fix MoveFromRandomStateSpec failure ?
+* Fix NaiveBayesSpecification
-* Fix awt/gl failure
+* Fix GeneticAlgorithmSpec

 * Fix quantum failure (comment out)

-* Fix NaiveBayesClassifier, NaiveBayesSpec
-* Fix GeneticAlgorithmSpec
+* Fix awt/gl warnings
 * LogisticMap md back to 4k x 4k
 * Release and publish site